 I am at my most energetic version at night.
 I can research and write till 2 am.
-Being a night owl has a lot of benefits and if your lifestyle allows you sleep late, you should weigh the advantages and disadvantage of both sleep routines, to choose which suits you best.
+Being a night owl has a lot of benefits and if your lifestyle allows you to sleep late, you should weigh the advantages and disadvantages of both sleep routines, to choose which suits you best.
 For me, the advantages of rising early far outweigh the benefits of being a night owl.

 Read on to learn the 5 best reasons for waking up early.

 “Early to bed, early to rise makes a person healthy, wealthy and wise.”- Benjamin Franklin

 It is advised that to get up early, you need to go to bed early.
 I find it works better the other way around.
 Get up early morning no matter what, you will that you are able to go to sleep earlier.

 Focusing on the wake-up time, not the bedtime helps to establish a proper sleep routine that improves the quality of your sleep by stabilizing your circadian rhythm.
 There are many tricks to train yourself to be a morning person.

 2. Waking Up Early Increases Your Productivity